chilampoon/TOEFL-Prep/ME.md

 - like coding

 ## **Lazy**
-don't want to move, don't want to do too much, don't use my brain, don't consider much
+don't want to move, don't want to do too much, don't use my brain, don't consider much, saves a lot of effort

 3. prefer send information msg
     1. via email